 √ Fine Arts 398.
 Afro-American Art.
 3 hrs.; 3 cr.
+Prereq: Fine Arts 104 or permission of department.

 Art of Black people in the United States: its form as a significant contribution to the American scene.
 Not offered on a regular basis.
 Availability to be determined by the department.